downlinko/downlinko.github.io/_posts/development/gradle/2018-08-23-download-install-gradle-4-1-windows.md

 Check following post if you are looking to download and install [Gradle 3.5]({{ site.url }}/download-install-gradle-3-5-windows.html).
 {: .notice--primary}

+## What is Gradle?

+[Gradle](https://en.wikipedia.org/wiki/Gradle){:target="_blank"} is an open-source build automation tool.
+It helps you to build, automate and deliver software.

+Gradle is open and licensed under the [Apache License 2.0](https://github.com/gradle/gradle/blob/master/LICENSE){:target="_blank"}.

 ## Step #1: Check Prerequisites

 Gradle requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} to work.
 So let's check if you have Java configured on your system.